 Annual Disneyland Passes

 There are a wide range of Annual Passes available.
 Most have different restrictions, so you'll need to make sure you're aware of what those restrictions are before purchasing a Disneyland Annual Pass.
-Here is a quick overview of each of these type of Annual Disneyland Passes:
+You can view all the blackout information on the Disneyland website before purchasing an Annual Pass.
+Here is a quick overview of each of these Annual Disneyland Passes:

 Southern California Select

-In order to qualify for this Annual Pass, you MUST be a Southern California resident.
+In order to qualify for this Annual Pass, you MUST be a Southern California resident in zip codes 90000-93599.
 Although the least expensive of the Annual Pass options offered by Disney, it has the most restrictions.
 It has the highest number of blackout dates, including most weekends.
 There are some days where you'll be able to visit one park, but not the other.
-This pass is best for locals who have flexibility during the week.
+This pass is best for locals who have flexibility during the week

 Disney Flex Passport

-In 2019, Disney announced a brand new type of Annual Pass; the Disney Flex Passport.
+In 2019, Disney announced a brand new type of Annual Pass: the Disney Flex Passport.
 It's the most affordable of the Annual Disneyland Passes that are available to the public.
 It has very limited availability, however, you can make reservations to enter the parks for certain dates up to 30 days in advance.
-There are quite a few restrictions with this type of pass, so we recommend this type of Annual Pass for those who can make last minute trips.
+There are quite a few restrictions with this type of pass, so we recommend this type of Annual Pass for those who can make last minute trips, or who tend to visit the Parks on weekdays.
 This Annual Pass also comes with up to a 10% discount on select dining and merchandise.

 Disney Deluxe Passport